contourpy/contourpy/docs/user_guide/calculate/line_type.rst

 .. note::

-   The order of lines returned by a particular :func:`~contourpy.ContourGenerator.lines` call is deterministic except for the combination of ``name="threaded"`` and either ``line_type=LineType.Separate`` or ``line_type=LineType.SeparateCode``.
+   The order of lines returned by a particular :meth:`~.ContourGenerator.lines` call is deterministic except for the combination of ``name="threaded"`` and either ``line_type=LineType.Separate`` or ``line_type=LineType.SeparateCode``.
 This is because the order that the chunks are processed in is not deterministic and lines are appended to the